binerogroup/documentation/_sources/compute/flavors.rst.txt

 ^^^^^^^^^^^^

-These flavors provides local ephemeral :doc:`NVMe based storage </storage/nvme-storage>` with very high performance and low-latency access times, with the limitation of being local there is no data redundancy.
+These flavors provides local ephemeral :doc:`NVMe based storage </storage/nvme-storage>` with high performance and low-latency access times, with the limitation of being local there is no data redundancy.

 .. caution::